Kaijove/Kaijove/README.md

 ## 🌌 About Me

-I'm an IT student from Spain passionate about understanding **how technology works**, not just how to use it.
+I'm a 16y/o IT student passionate about understanding **how technology works**, not just how to use it.

 I love building personal projects that challenge me to learn something new.
 Whether it's developing a web application, setting up a server, automating a task, or experimenting with AI, I enjoy the process of turning ideas into reality.